 Natural Lime is made by burning high-calcium limestone.
 Limestone that is 95-98% calcium makes the best lime for mortar.

 Natural lime hardens with a very different chemical process than hydraulic binders.
 The hydraulic binders react with water to harden.
 Natural lime reacts with carbon dioxide to harden.
 If kept away from the air, it will remain soft indefinitely.
 It is the most flexible and the most vapor permeable.
 Although it is not as quick to use as hydraulic binders, its working properties are excellent for all kinds of mortar, plaster, and stucco.

 The graphic below is helpful to see the differences between the types of binders.
 The center circle represents natural lime.
-It is shown in the graphic as “pure lime” because natural lime is made from pure calcium carbonate limestone.
+We start with “pure lime” because natural lime is comes from pure calcium carbonate limestone.
 When limestone is burned, the carbon is forced out, leaving calcium oxide.
-Once water is reintroduced in the slaking process, it becomes calcium hydroxide, or lime putty.
+Reintroduce water in the slaking process, and it becomes calcium hydroxide, or lime putty.

 By adding sand to the putty and exposing it to the air, the carbon comes back in from the air as the water leaves.
 This chemical process, called carbonation, actually turns it back into stone.
 This time, instead of being pure limestone, it is calcareous sandstone because of the addition of sand!
 Depending on the quality of the lime putty, the finished product is highly breathable, flexible and strong.